 October 15, 2013

-DENVER – October 15, 2013 – The Colorado Center for Reproductive Medicine (CCRM) today announced that using embryos that have been frozen and then thawed results in greater success from IVF than using fresh embryos.
-In concordance with research at CCRM, studies from around the world have shown that in vitro fertilization pregnancies following a frozen embryo transfer are more similar to natural conception pregnancies than fresh embryo transfer cycles resulting in:
+DENVER – October 15, 2013 – CCRM Fertility of Colorado today announced that using embryo that have been frozen and then thawed results in greater success from IVF than using fresh embryos.
+In concordance with research at CCRM, studies from around the world have shown that in vitro fertilization pregnancies following a frozen [glossary]embryo[/glossary] transfer are more similar to natural conception pregnancies than fresh embryo transfer cycles resulting in:

 • Increased implantation rates